 The use of botanical (herbal) supplements has increased dramatically.
-In the U.S. alone, sales exceeded $8 billion in 2017.
+In the U.S. alone, sale exceeded $8 billion in 2017.
 This represented an increase of 8.5 percent compared to 2016.
 With cannabidiol-containing supplements now becoming commonplace, these figures are expected to grow even larger.

 As sales and usage have increased, so too have questions concerning the authenticity and quality of ingredients.
 The subject of substitutions, intentional or unintentional, has raised awareness for analytical methods with greater specificity and sensitivity.
-Macroscopic, microscopic and chemical analyses have been the principal means for verifying authenticity in the past, but each is limited in its capability to identify fraudulent or substandard materials.
+Macroscopic, microscopic and chemical analyses have been the principal means for verifying authenticity in the past, each is limited in its capability to identify fraudulent or substandard materials.